vini-torino/zafrana/grafana-server.md

         -   User: admin
         -   Password : admin

         -  Change your password.

 ---

- -  Install all essential plugings by typing this on the terminal
+ -  Install all essential plugings by typing this on the terminal:

         sudo grafana-cli plugins install alexanderzobnin-zabbix-app